betaghIEEE/Notes-Training/NotesOnNotes.md

 There is nothing more satisfying in app development than we can see our app work.
 That all said, it is time build and run the project to test it.

 ##  Testing
+Notice the load function is called twice during the test.
+Granted, I added two note items to the list.
+But, when I run the app a second time, the app shows that there are two items in the array.
+The instructor's demo went something like this.
+Run the app in the simulator.
+Enter some new notes using on of the input methods.
+Then close the app by tapping on the side button on the watch.
+This gives us the means to close the app.
+We simply slide left on the application in the running apps list.
+Then we tap on the "X" button to close the app.
+Then, we run the app again.

+In the second half of this tutorial, our goal is to create a new list on this page and populate it all the notes from the local data file.

+## Notes List
+Time index 10:57
+We can replace the text view at the end of the vertical stack with a new list structure / component to represent the items already in the notes.
+We create a List component and this also has an closure to serve as a container.
+We use a for each loop to account for each item in the notes array.
+We make an horizontal stack with a capsule and text view for the specific text member of the Note item at the index of the array.
+We also apply some modifiers to the capsule and text view.
+Now time for another test of this demo app.

+Well, when I add three items, then it gets ugly.

+Time to commit to the repository so we can us this feature to trail back and make sense of the work.

+## Deleting Notes

 #   Create A Detail View For A Note